TV miniseries review: Stephen King’s The Langoliers (1995), directed by Tom Holland

-When we came across this on some obscure free movie channel, the Squeeze went “ooh, The Langoliers!” so we flicked over, and about half an hour had gone into the first (of two) parts.
+When we came across this on some obscure free movie channel, Mr T went “ooh, The Langoliers!” so we flicked over, and about half an hour had gone into the first (of two) parts.
 Wanting to see it from the beginning, equal parts because he went “ooh” and the fact it had Patricia Wettig and Bronson Pinchot, I changed channels and went back to it in time for the start on +1.

-The Langoliers tell the story of an airplane.
+The Langoliers tells the story of an airplane.
 It’s a routine flight, everything seems perfectly normal, but as it’s from the mind of Stephen King, of course it’s nowhere near normal.
 Mid-air, a blind girl (Kate Maberly, who, funnily enough, played Mary Lennox in the ’90s adaptation of The Secret Garden) wakes up to find her auntie isn’t there.
 In fact, no one seems to be.

 Fortunately, one of the people on board is an airline pilot (David Morse), who was on his way to Boston because his ex wife had just died, so at least they’ve got someone to fly the plane.
 The rest of this motley crew include a school teacher (Patricia Wettig) on her way to meet someone she met through a lonely hearts ad, an aggressive yuppie (Bronson Pinchot), a Stephen King avatar mystery writer (Dean Stockwell, a sci-fi legend) and a British guy (Mark Lindsay Chapman) who could have been in Spooks, know-what-I-mean.
 There’s also a generic Young Man, a Troubled Young Woman, a Blue Collar Worker and a Hungry Old Man, but they don’t get to do or say a lot that’s terribly interesting and just feel a bit like fillers.